stuartsmith06/digitalsheepdog/_posts/2020-12-16-credit-freeze.md

 <b>What a Credit Freeze Is</b>

-Very simply, a credit freeze prevents anyone from accessing your credit report from any of the three U.S. credit reporting agencies (CRAs):  Experian, TransUnion, and Equifax.
+Very simply, a credit freeze prevents anyone from accessing your credit report from any of the three U.S. <abbr title="Credit Reporting Agencies">CRAs</abbr>:  Experian, TransUnion, and Equifax.

 When you want to apply for credit, such as a credit card, personal loan, auto loan, mortgage, etc., the lender will pull a copy of your credit report from one (or more) of the CRAs.
 A credit freeze prevents them from pulling your credit report.